Nonspherical Pauli-forbidden states in deformed halo nuclei: Impact on the ${}^7\mathrm{Be}+p$ resonant states in the particle rotor model: Abstract

 {\bf Results:} Our model successfully reproduces the experimental excitation function for elastic scattering cross section by properly eliminating PF states.
 The same calculation predicts the presence of a low-energy bump in the inelastic scattering excitation function, although its position is overestimated by about 1 MeV compared to experimental data.

-{\bf Conclusion:} This study extends the applicability of the PRM, offering a comprehensive approach for exploring structures and reactions of loosely bound nuclei like ${}^8$B. Future integration with the continuum discretized coupled channels (CDCC) method promises to further advance the research.
+{\bf Conclusion:} This study extends the applicability of the PRM, offering a comprehensive approach for exploring structures and reactions of loosely bound nuclei such as ${}^8$B. Future integration with the continuum discretized coupled channels method promises to further advance the research.